bomen-ulrich/blackdevopsgit/README.md

 # blackdevopsgit
-This is a collaboration repo where leaners simulate real work experience by working on a Terraform project.
-They build the project step-by-step by progressively working on parts  as form of task/card while also practicing their Git knowledge
+This is a collaboration repo where leaners practice and consolidate their Git knowledge.
+They work on a simple project with the end goal to be used with the Git Workflow.
+It is task/card based.